insects & light

 Phylogeny of geometrid moths

-In 2019, Leidys Murillo-Ramos et al. published an extensive study with 2000 terminal taxa of geometrid moths – by far the most comprehensive phylogenetic study of the group and one of the largest in Lepidoptera.
-Further detailed studies on New World Geometridae and on the subfamily Sterrhinae were published by us shortly after this.
-Due to a grant from the Finnish Academy of Sciences to Pasi Sihvonen (Helsinki), the project will be further extended towards an even and global coverage with the aim to include all known Geometridae genera in the years 2020 to 2023.
+In 2019, Leidys Murillo-Ramos et al. published an extensive phylogenetic study with 2000 terminal taxa of geometrid moths – by far the most comprehensive phylogenetic study of the group and one of the largest in Lepidoptera.
+Further detailed studies on New World Geometridae and on the subfamily Sterrhinae were published shortly after this.
+Due to a grant from the Finnish Academy of Sciences to Pasi Sihvonen (Helsinki), the project will be further extended towards an even and global coverage with the aim to include all known Geometridae genera.
 I will continue the excellent collaboration with Pasi, Leidys, Niklas Wahlberg (Lund) and many others.
-Leidys as first author published another paper about the new geometrid subfamily Epidesmiinae.
-She has submitted yet anoter paper about the relationships of Desmobathrinae and Oenochrominae.
+Leidys as first author recently published another paper about the relationships of Desmobathrinae and Oenochrominae in Molecular Phylogenetics and Evolution.

 Which colors are attractive to bees in color traps?

-We are currently testing color traps with different colors and color combinations in Ecuador, Peru and Germany.
-The master thesis of Janeth Renteria has a focus on wild bees.
-The main colors we are testing are blue, yellow, purple and white.
-The study is conducted near Jena over a period of six months.
-The aim is to investigate which taxa can be best attracted with which colors and how strong seasonal fluctuations are.
-Janeth Renteria has finished her master thesisin 2024, testing different colours and colour combinations.
+We have tested color traps with different colors and color combinations in Ecuador, Peru and Germany.
+The master thesis of Janeth Renteria had a focus on wild bees.
+The main colors were blue, yellow, purple and white.
+The study was conducted near Jena over a period of six months.
+The aim was to investigate which taxa can be best attracted with which colors and how strong seasonal fluctuations are.
+Janeth Renteria has recently published her paper (October 2025), testing different colours and colour combinations in the Journal of Insect Behaviour.

 Publications